Updated: May 4

 1/4 cup ground pecans (optional)

 Preheat oven to 375 degrees.
 Bake pie crust for 5 minutes, then remove to cool.
 In a bowl, whisk together syrup, water and baking soda, then set aside.
-In another bowl, sift together the flour, spices (and optional pecans).
+In another bowl, sift together the flour, sugar, spices (and optional pecans).
 Cut butter into tiny cubes.
 Using a pastry cutter or fork, cut butter into flour mixture until a coarse, crumbly meal is formed.
 Gently pour syrup mixture into pie shell.
 Spoon flour mixture over syrup mixture.
 Bake for 35 minutes.
 Serve warm.

 Topping can be blended in a food processor, pulsing only a few seconds, just enough to chop cold butter into tiny pearls.